SECTION C: BUSINESS AND SUPPORT SERVICES

 When tagging equipment, consistently place asset tags in the same location on each similar type asset.
 If possible, the tags shall be accessible for viewing.
 Place the tag where the number can be seen easily and identified without disturbing the operation of the item, which will assist with the physical inventory.
 For equipment where tags may become unreadable or fall off due to location of the tag, environmental exposure, or otherwise, the equipment will be tagged by engraving the equipment or using metal asset labels or permanent ink marker.

 Caution: Do not tag artwork, sensitive technical equipment, or other items where tagging will affect its function, value, or the ability to return it under warranty.
 For vehicles the tag shall be on each vehicle title.
-The Staff Accountant must maintain a file for all untaggable assets.
+The designee must maintain a file for all untaggable assets.

 Depreciation is the allocation of the total acquisition cost of a fixed asset over its estimated useful life.